Top 5 Home Lab Storage Solutions in 2023

 Local Storage: HDD, SSD, and NVMe – The Trusty Triad

-We find the conventional local storage systems at the core of any home lab storage solution – HDD, SSD, and NVMe.
-Despite the influx of newer technologies, local storage remains essential to many home labs.
-For instance, an SSD is much faster than an HDD, providing high performance for your home server.
+We find the conventional local storage systems the most basic of storage solutions for a home lab storage solution – HDD, SSD, and NVMe.
+Despite the newer technologies, local storage is still the most popular, mainly because it is the easiest to setup and doesn’t require much investment.

 Advantages:

-• Cost-Effective: HDDs offer more storage at a lower cost, making them ideal for storing large amounts of data.
+Cost-Effective: HDDs offer more storage at a lower cost.
 However, this is also becoming the case with SSDs and NVMe storage, or at least it isn’t as much of a consideration as it has been in the past.

 NVMe also allows you to get by with a bit less RAM in your system since paging operations are less impactful with NVMe storage than with traditional HDDs or even SSDs.